jssql1234/docs-sqlacc/docs/integration/e-commerce/woocommerce.md

  1. Step to download Product list from WooCommerce

-     1. Click on “Products” Tab, then click on “All Products”
+     1. Click on "Products" Tab, then click on "All Products"

          ![16](../../../static/img/integration/e-commerce/woo/16.png)

-     2. Click on the “Export” button
+     2. Click on the "Export" button

          ![17](../../../static/img/integration/e-commerce/woo/17.png)

-     3. Click “Generate CSV” once the export file has been generated.
+     3. Click "Generate CSV" once the export file has been generated.
 You will receive a file in .csv format.

          ![18](../../../static/img/integration/e-commerce/woo/18.png)